mjsamberg/resourceguides/accessibility/index.md

 Keep in mind that the PowerPoints and other materials shared on screen sharing during a Zoom call, or embedded in a video, are not accessible.
 It’s recommended that you share slide decks with users ahead of time and share the link in the chat so that users can access them.
 If you share your screen during a presentation, narrate your actions so that someone can recreate them.
 If necessary, you may need to [create an audio description track][26] to narrate actions separate from the main video.

 ## Fonts
-The use of fonts should be kept to a minimum of easily-readable fonts.
+The use of fonts should be kept to a minimum number of easily-readable fonts.
 12 point minimum is recommended on documents.
 14 point minimum is now recommended on websites, and 18 point font is recommended on slides.
 Use the [WebAIM contrast checker][27] to ensure that sufficient contrast exists between your text and your background at the font size you are using.

 ## Images
 In presentations, reports, and web pages, images need to be annotated with alternative text (also called an alt-tag) that describes the content of the image.
 This allows users who can’t access the image (due to a visual impairment, low bandwidth connection, etc.) to understand the contents.
 Alternative text **must** be used for every image in a document unless the image is purely decorative and serves no functional purpose in the document.
 Alt text should also describe the _contents_ of the image, and not the image itself.
 Consider the example below.
 Using alt-text of “The water cycle” for this image is inadequate because it does not describe the contents of the image.
 You would need to use a describe tag such as “The water cycle: the process by which water in the oceans evaporates, condenses to form clouds, falls to the ground as rain, and is again collected in the ocean.”
 The content of an image should also be reflected in a document.
 For example, a graph can be alt-tagged, but the description of the key findings (and ideally, a data table) should be included in a document.
 For complicated charts, it is acceptable to reference the discussion section of a paper if the information conveyed there will explain the chart.
 Alt tags are added differently in different applications.
 In Moodle, there is an alt-text field when adding an image.
 In Office and Google Docs, you can right-click on an image to add the alt text.
 You can also add alt-text on [Twitter][28], [Facebook][29], and [Instagram][30].